 - new risks and security threats

 - the importance of information security

-Whether you do this in the form of regular meetings, updates, Memos, or office signage, it’s important to keep education on information security top of mind!
+Whether you do this in the form of regular meetings or Zoom calls, updates, or Memos, it’s important to keep education on information security top of mind!

 As potential risks continue to evolve, be sure that you update your Data Breach Response plan accordingly.
 Knowing who is responsible for various tasks in the event of a Data Breach is key to managing the situation effectively.

 Review your current retention schedule and destruction policies.
 Make sure you schedule any annual purge shredding for year-end.
-If you have on-going shredding needs, consider implementing a regular secure shredding services, or updating your current secure shredding service schedule to match your needs, based on the last 6 months of use.
+If you have on-going shredding needs, consider implementing regular secure shredding services, or updating your current secure shredding service schedule to match your needs, based on the last 6 months of use.

 As you work your way through your records management policy updates, remember that Augusta Data Storage is your Augusta area provider for secure shredding, large-scale purge projects, records storage, document imaging, and more!
 Contact us today for more information on any of our services.